Every maternal death counts

 Causes of U.S. maternal mortality

-The latest March of Dimes report is out on maternal and infant health and the results are alarming.
+The latest report from March of Dimes is out on maternal and infant health and the results are alarming.
 The U.S. received a C on the report card for its preterm birth rate.
 For the 4th year in a row, the rate of preterm births is up and over 22,000 babies die each year before reaching their first birthday.